 Let’s start cooking…

-Chopped garlic, chilies and continental parsley (tsk I’m using coriander haha); and slice the prawns into cubes.
+Chopped garlic, chilies and flat leaf parsley (tsk I’m using coriander haha); and slice the prawns into cubes.
 Please ignore the size of the ginger.
 It was too big actually.
 Hehe Remember to soak fermented black beans beforehand.

 Deep fry the beancurds in hot oil until golden brown.